awslabs/generative-ai-cdk-constructs/apidocs/interfaces/CrawlerTarget.md

 • `Optional` `Readonly` **crawlIntervalHours**: `number`

-Schedule the crawler to run every N hours.
+Schedule the crawler to run every N hours following the completion of the previous job.

 **`Default`**